joshuasrichardson/AntHillSearch/README.md

 but it had useful information about when the ants decide to switch from the Canvas phase to the Commit phase.
 It also contains a paragraph about factors that make a site good.
-We could implement these in the future, but for now, it is represented by a number.
+We could implement these in the future, but for now, the quality is just represented by a number.

 In addition to the states and phases described above, many options for user interaction have been added.
 See the "Parameters" section for